 The CABI imaging core, as part of a 315,000 square foot research facility (South Campus Research Building 3), was established at MD Anderson in April 2007 and is part of the Red and Charline McCombs Institute for the Early Detection and Treatment of Cancer on MD Anderson’s South Campus.

 The mission of the center is to develop a leading multi-disciplinary research center with innovative programs in basic, translational and clinical research in advanced biomedical imaging of cancer and related diseases, and to serve MD Anderson in making cancer history.

 The goal of the center is the early stage diagnosis and characterization of cancer, and the early stage assessment of therapy, using novel advanced biomedical imaging techniques.
 This early stage assessment of cancer and therapy will help lead to more appropriate and effective individualized therapies.

-Led by ad interim Director, David Piwnica-Worms, MD, PhD and ad interim Medical Director, Gregory C. Ravizzini, MD, CABI is primarily composed of faculty and staff from departments in the Division of Diagnostic Imaging.
+Led by Director - Marshall Hicks MD, Scientific Advisor - H. Charles Manning PhD and Medical Advisor - Brett Carter MD, CABI is primarily composed of faculty and staff from departments in the Division of Diagnostic Imaging.

 South Campus Imaging Facility

 Houston, TX 77054

 Main Number: 713-563-5455